 10. Don't get overwhelmed

-Nurses are required to handle a variety of responsibilities, and the to-do list at the beginning of a shift can look daunting.
+Nurses are required to handle various responsibilities, and the to-do list at the beginning of a shift can look daunting.
 Regardless of how long and complex your list of duties is, try not to let yourself get overwhelmed or stressed by what's ahead.

-One of the most important nursing time management skills you can develop is the ability to face a difficult shift and break it down into manageable tasks.
+One of the most important nursing time management skills you can develop is facing a difficult shift and breaking it down into manageable tasks.